thisiseth/esp32-serprog/README.md

 <sup>2</sup> - not implemented yet

-<sup>3</sup> - flashrom serprog TCP capability is broken right now, but i already submitted a fix, so maybe it will be available in 1.4.0 release
+<sup>3</sup> - flashrom serprog TCP capability is working only on latest dev build

 ## Configuration